Why We Do What We Do: Community Outreach at Powers Landreth, PLLC

 - Third, an Occupation

-We consider it an honor to serve as lawyers in court.
-We consider it a privilege to serve our communities outside court. – Bill Powers
+Helping people is our mission as lawyers.
+It is an honor to serve as lawyers in court.
+We also believe it is equally important serve our communities outside court. – Bill Powers

 It may surprise you that many lawyers go to law school because they want to help people; they want to make a difference; they want to serve the community; and, they want to protect the “little guy” against what occasionally seems like an overwhelming legal system.